 Candidates must have completed the following prerequisite courses prior to beginning the program.
 If you would like to have your courses evaluated to determine whether they meet the requirements, please utilize Transferology for this purpose.
 Click here to access our Transferology Guide for instructions.

-- MATH 123 Elementary Statistics or BSLA 314 Applied Statistics
+- MATH 221 Integrated Statistical Analysis or MATH 223 Applied Statistics & Data Analysis or BSLA 314 Applied Statistics

 - PSYC 100 General Psychology